viamrobotics/docs/docs/tutorials/how_to_build_a_mock_robot.md

 -   [Viam Python SDK](https://python.viam.dev/)

--   Install [Visual Studio Code](https://code.visualstudio.com/) or a code editor of your choice.
+-   Have a code editor of your choice ready.

 -   If you are running macOS, ensure you have [Homebrew](https://brew.sh/) installed and up to date on your Mac.